HaruNashii/RPS/README.md

 //==========================================================================================================================================================================
 //===============================================================# can be a different file, like: setup_page_data.rs #======================================================
 //==========================================================================================================================================================================
-pub fn populate_page_data(page_data: &mut PageData<PageId, ButtonId>)
+/// put here pages that is static and don't need to be updated every frame pub fn populate_page_data(page_data: &mut PageData<PageId, ButtonId>) {
-{
     //Populate Vec_Of_User_input With Page And Buttons That Receives User_Input